raj-engineer/Local-Notifications/README.md

 # Local-Notifications
- This is an Example for displaying local notification in ios using swift.
+ Demo Example for displaying local notification in iOS using swift.